PAY RANGE: N20

 • prepare and conduct training

-Completion of a Master’s degree program at an accredited college or university with major course work in education, public administration, or information systems.
+Completion of a Bachelor’s degree program at an accredited college or university.

-Two years of experience developing online ethics training modules and documents and forms for compliance with lobbying, campaign finance, financial disclosure and other public integrity laws for the Board of Ethics.
+One year of trainee level experience maintaining and reviewing documents for compliance with lobbying, campaign finance, financial disclosure and other public integrity laws for the Board of Ethics.

 Or any equivalent combination of education and experience determined to be acceptable by the Office of Human Resources that has included completion of a bachelor's degree as an educational minimum and the specific experience.